Daniel A. Cohen

 Senior Counsel 212 335 2042 firstname.lastname@example.org

 Dan has particular expertise in matters of civil procedure.
 Since 2013, he has been the author of New York Motion Practice Handbook & Forms, a comprehensive book on motion practice in the New York courts, which he updates annually.
 Before that, Dan was a member of the editorial board of New York Smart Litigator, where he supervised the preparation of litigation practice aids and contributed advice columns for an online publication.
-Dan has also authored articles on civil RICO, the attorney-client privilege, and deposition of corporate designees.
-Dan is also the co-author of New York Employment Law (2017).
+Dan has also authored articles on civil RICO, Yellowstone injunctions, the attorney-client privilege, and deposition of corporate designees.
+Dan has been a co-author of New York Employment Law since 2016.

 Dan is a magna cum laude graduate of Michigan Law School.
 He received an M.A. in Philosophy from the University of Michigan and a B.Phil. in Philosophy, with Honors, from Oxford University, where he was an Overseas Research Fellow.
 Dan graduated magna cum laude with a B.A. in Philosophy from Princeton University.

 Michigan Law School, J.D.
 (1994)

 Princeton University, B.A.
 (1986)